 Details are themselves representations, such that representations are themselves interconnected through narratives, imaginaries and scenarios.
 The clearest difference between the representations in failure scenarios and those in pastoralist development narratives and is the former’s with-respect-to granularity.
 Not only are failure scenarios typically more complex, they are often detailed with respect to better anticipating (that is, predicting and preparing for): “What happens next?”

 There are many key policy questions, ranging from the Romans’ Cui bono?
-(Who benefits?) to Lenin’s famous What is to be done?
-“What happens next?,” though, has special prominence here.
+(Who benefits?) to Lenin’s What is to be done?
+“What happens next?,” though, has special prominence.
 For it has been long recognized that the chief limitation with development narratives (and by extension Castoriadis-like social imaginaries) is their inability to tell us, “What happens next according to these narratives and imaginaries?
 Better yet: What happens next because of these narratives and imaginaries?”

-“More of the same” is hardly an answer, when “the same” has rarely been describe in any detail as to be plausible for right here, now and a bit later.
+“More of the same” is hardly an answer, when “the same” has rarely been describe in any specificity as to be plausible for right here, now and a bit on.
 I for one can’t think of a question more policy relevant than this one about connecting a complex present to what is just ahead tomorrow, over the upcoming fortnight, or during the few next months.

 Three concluding features about this level of granularity in development narratives and pastoralist imaginaries are noteworthy.
 One, it appears you can become an expert in development narratives and social imaginaries by reading the literature or parroting similar-minded critics without ever having undertaken your own field work or practice.